Foxboro Hot Tubs: Background and Stop Drop and Roll!!! (2007–2009)

-¡Dos!
-(2010–present)
+Continued activity (2010–present)

 On April 23, 2010, the band played their first new song since 2008 at a show in New York City called "Fuck Time".
 On October 31, 2009, during the 21st Century Breakdown World Tour as Green Day, the band performed a brief set as Foxboro Hot Tubs before the support band as a Halloween surprise at the Manchester MEN Arena.

-On June 14, 2012, Green Day released a trailer for their upcoming album ¡Uno!.
-An erase board with new song titles featured the Foxboro Hot Tubs song "Fuck Time" which had only been played live so far, indicating that it would be released on Green Day's upcoming album trilogy; the song would later be used for the trailer of the album ¡Dos!.
-On August 22, 2012, in an interview on BBC Radio One, Armstrong, confirmed that the song would appear on ¡Dos! and stated that it could be a possible single.
-In various interviews promoting Green Day's upcoming trilogy of albums called ¡Uno!, ¡Dos!, and ¡Tré!, they have stated that the album ¡Dos! would have "a Foxboro Hot Tubs-garage kind of feel", even going so far to call it "the second Foxboro Hot Tubs album".

-On October 26, 2013, The Foxboro Hot Tubs played a secret show at Eli's Mile High Club in Oakland, California.
+On October 26, 2013, Foxboro Hot Tubs played a secret show at Eli's Mile High Club in Oakland, California.
 Along with performing a majority of their album, they performed several songs from Green Day's album ¡Dos!.
-On March 14, 2014, the band performed for the SXSW festival in Austin, Texas at Brazos Hall.
+On March 14, 2014, the band performed for the SXSW festival in Austin, Texas, at Brazos Hall.

 As the Coverups, the band performed a few Foxboro Hot Tubs songs on December 6, 2019, at a small show at the Tiki Bar in Costa Mesa, California.